Constructing C*-diagonals in AH-algebras: Introduction

 The last class of examples, Villadsen algebras of the second type, leads to the following interesting phenomenon: \begin{introcor}[see Corollary~\ref{cor:sr}] For each $m = 2, 3, \dotsc$ or $m = \infty$, there exists a twisted groupoid $(\bar{G},\bar{\Sigma})$ such that $C^*_r(\bar{G},\bar{\Sigma})$ is a unital, separable, simple C*-algebra of stable rank $m$, whereas $C^*_r(\bar{G})$ is a unital, separable, simple C*-algebra of stable rank one. \end{introcor} \nopar

 Stable rank is a notion of dimension in noncommutative topology.
-The property of stable rank one has important consequences regarding the structure of C*-algebras (see for instance \cite{Thi,APRT}).
+The property of stable rank one has important consequences regarding the structure of C*-algebras.
 Corollary~\ref{introcor:sr} shows that stable rank depends not only on the underlying groupoid model for a C*-algebra, but also on the twist. \pars

 This paper is partly based on contents of the PhD thesis of the second author, completed at Queen Mary University of London and the University of Glasgow.